cdhorn515/TIY5-mystery-word/README.md

   ```
   /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   ```
-  * Now install Node using [Homebrew](https://brew.sh/) with the following command:
+  * Then install Node.js using [Homebrew](https://brew.sh/) with the following command:
   ```
   brew install node@8
   ```
-* Once you have Node installed type `npm install` which will download all of the dependencies required for this application
+* Once you have Node.js installed type `npm install` which will download all of the dependencies required for this application
 * Now type `node app.js`, then point a browser window to `localhost:3000`, and enjoy! (and prepare to learn some new words) :grinning: :laughing: :grinning:

+When you are ready to stop running the application in your terminal press `ctrl-c`